SFTtech/kevin/doc/simulator.md

 To allow development without a test repo e.g. at github, we provide a simulator that mimics the api of that service.

 These are located in `kevin/simulator`.
-And for run the simulator, you will need to uncomment the `dyn_host` in the `kevin.conf`.

 Example for building `some-repo` with a kevin currently running with